homel-dev/eos/docs/03_kernel_and_components.md

 ### 10.2 Relentless Rekrow

-**Status: almost-working skeleton.** A governed AI-assisted execution system built on the canonical **Planner → Slicer → Worker** model: the Planner decomposes, the deterministic Slicer enriches each slice into a bounded contract, and the Worker orchestrates an inner loop of Coder → Verifier (deterministic) → Controller (decides pass/fail/retry), with a Reviewer (LLM adviser) guiding the next Coder attempt on retries.
+**Status: almost-working skeleton.** A governed AI-assisted execution system built on the canonical **Planner → Slicer → Worker** model: the Planner decomposes, the deterministic Slicer enriches each slice into a bounded contract, and the Worker orchestrates an inner loop of Coder → Verifier (deterministic) → Controller (LLM; decides pass/fail/retry), with a Reviewer (LLM adviser) guiding the next Coder attempt on retries.
 Consumes canonical documentation, executes bounded slices through this iterative convergence loop, emits an execution evidence corpus and trajectory data.

 **Invariant:** Relentless Rekrow does not own the EOS lifecycle.
 It executes bounded engineering work under contracts and governance.